NERC-CEH/nerc-ceh.github.io/version_control/exercise3.md

 -  **Person 2:** You should now see the new giraffes folder containing Northern.txt, if you do not, make sure you have checked out the giraffes branch and aren't on the master branch.
 Simply add a new line of text to giraffes/Northern.txt - eg  'They can run at 55 km/h'.
 Stage and commit your edit, and then push up to Github.

-- You should now have the idea that you and your colleague(s) can **Push** to share your changes and **Pull** to receive changes and therefore all keep in synch with each other.
+- You should now have the idea that you and your colleague(s) can **Push** to share changes and **Pull** to receive them and therefore all keep in synch with each other.
 This way you all contribute to the branch of the repository until the work is done.
 But, what happens if two people independently edit the very same piece of text?
 That is the next step.

 ### Step 7.
 Conflict resolution
 In this step you will learn how to solve the conflicts that arise when two people independently edit the same part of a file with different text.
-You will cause a conflict to occur and use SourceTree's conflict resolution tool to fix it.
+You will create the conflict by both editing the same text, once one of you pushes your change to Github the other will see conflict errors when they try to push their change.
+You will decide what the correct text should be and push the resolution to Github.
+So start by creating the conflict...

-- **Two team members** should both open the same file (eg giraffes/Northern.txt).
-Agree to edit the same line, but add slightly different text.
+- **Two team members** should agree to edit the same line of the same file (eg giraffes/Northern.txt), but add slightly different text.
-- **Person 1:** stage, commit and push your changes up to Github.
+- **Person 1:** stage, commit and push your changes to Github.
-- **Person 2:** once person 1 has pushed up their change do a **stage** and **commit**, but this time do a **pull** before you **push** so that you pull down their edit.
-You will get the following warning triangles in SourceTree, which say 'Conflicted' when you hover over them.
+- **Person 2:** after person 1 has pushed their change, do a **stage** and **commit**, but this time do a **pull** before you **push** so that you pull down their edit.
+You will get the following warning triangles in SourceTree that say **Conflicted** when you hover over them.
 If you select your problem file the conflicting text is shown in the panel on the right in green with additional text inserted that tries to show you what is going on.

 <img src="images/ex3_conflicted.png" width="75%">

 - So what is going on and how do you fix it?
-As you can see in my example, we have entered different text about the speed that giraffes run.
-It is for us to agree who is right - and then open SourceTree's conflict resolution tool accept the correct edit.
-I assume my latest edit of 65km/h is correct.
-To resolve the conflict right click on the file name in either the staged or unstaged area, and in the context menu that appears select **Resolve Conflicts** > **Resolve Using 'Mine'**.
-Of course you could opt for **Resolve Using 'Theirs'.
-Also, if you have a more advanced conflict resolution and editing tool installed you can use that.
+As you can see in the example, different text about the speed that giraffes run at has been added.
+The conflicting text is now bordered by chevrons (<<< >>>).
+Discuss and agree what the correct text should be!
+Then, **Person 2** open the file that contains the conflict in an editor and simply replace everything shown as a conflict with the correct text - including the chevrons, equals signs and the big long number, here is how it looks before and after:

 <img src="images/ex3_edit_conflict.png" width="75%">

-- Back in SourceTree, in the **Unstaged Files** area right click the conflicted file and in the context menu select **Resolve conflicts** > **Mark Resolved**
+- Back in SourceTree, you will still have the conflict warning triangles next to the file.
+You need to let SourceTree know that you have resolved the conflict, which you do by right clicking the file name and in the context menu select **Resolve conflicts** > **Mark Resolved**

 <img src="images/ex3_mark_resolved.png" width="75%">

-- Accept the **Confirm mark resolved** info panel that pops up:
+- Accept the **Confirm Mark Resolved** info panel that pops up:

 <img src="images/ex3_confirm_resolve.png" width="75%">